outseta/outseta-toolkit/README.md

   - `withPlanUid` - Display current plan UID as component text
   - `selectPlanUidVariant` - Selects variant based on plan UID
-  - `showWhenPlan` - Generic function to show component when user is on a specific plan (requires plan UID parameter)
+  - `showForPlan` - Generic function to show component when user is on a specific plan (requires plan UID parameter)
-  - `showWhenNotPlan` - Generic function to show component when user is not on a specific plan (requires plan UID parameter)
+  - `showForNotPlan` - Generic function to show component when user is not on a specific plan (requires plan UID parameter)
-  - `showWhenGoldPlan` - Component visible for users on specific plan (customizable)
+  - `showForGoldPlan` - Component visible for users on specific plan (customizable)
-  - `showWhenNotGoldPlan` - Component visible for users not on specific plan (customizable)
+  - `showForNotGoldPlan` - Component visible for users not on specific plan (customizable)
   - `selectPrimaryVariantForGoldPlan` - Selects primary variant for users on the Gold plan, keeps configured variant for users not on the Gold plan (customize to your plans)

 - 🔌 **[OutsetaAddOns.tsx](./readme/modular/OutsetaAddOns.tsx)**
   - `withAddOnUids` - Display current add-on UIDs as component text
-  - `showWhenBoostAddOn` - Component visible for users with specific add-on (customizable)
+  - `showForBoostAddOn` - Component visible for users with specific add-on (customizable)
-  - `showWhenNotBoostAddOn` - Component visible for users without specific add-on (customizable)
+  - `showForNotBoostAddOn` - Component visible for users without specific add-on (customizable)
   - `selectPrimaryVariantForBoostAddOn` - Selects primary variant for users with the Boost add-on, keeps configured variant for users without the Boost add-on (customizable)
 - 🔖 **[OutsetaBookmarks.tsx](./readme/modular/OutsetaBookmarks.tsx)**
   - 🚨 **REQUIRES** a person custom property with system name: Bookmarks
-  - `showWhenBookmarked` - Component visible if item is bookmarked
+  - `showForBookmarked` - Component visible if item is bookmarked
   - `toggleBookmarked` - Toggle bookmark status
   - `selectCollectionVariant` - Selects `Empty State` variant when there are no bookmarks, uses primary variant when there are bookmarks
 - 📚 **[OutsetaLessons.tsx](./readme/modular/OutsetaLessons.tsx)**
   - 🚨 **REQUIRES** a person custom property with system name: LessonsCompleted
-  - `showWhenCompleted` - Component visible if lesson is completed
+  - `showForCompleted` - Component visible if lesson is completed
   - `toggleCompleted` - Toggle lesson completion status

 **Benefits:** Smaller files, easier to customize, only include what you need